List of Monica and Friends characters: Jeremiah

-Jeremiah (Jeremias) is another of Franklin's best friends, and one of Mauricio's few Afro-Brazilian characters.
-He is seen most of the time hanging out with Fraklin, Bucky (who is his best friend) and Manezinho.
+Jeremiah (Jeremias) is another of Franklin's best friends, and one of Mauricio's first Afro-Brazilian characters.
+He is seen most of the time hanging out with Franklin, Bucky (who is his best friend) and Manezinho.
 He often wears a red cap (which belonged to his grandfather), hiding that he is bald.
-At first, until the early 70s he was drawn in a strong black color with blackface features, but nowadays, his color is a softer brown and has thin lips.
+Until the early 80s, he was drawn in a strong black color with blackface features, but since circa 1983, his color is a softer brown and has thin lips.

-In 2018, the character became the protagonist of a graphic novel from the Graphic MSP collection, entitled Jeremias: Pele, addressing issues of racial prejudice.
+In 2018, the character became the protagonist of a graphic novel from the Graphic MSP collection, entitled Jeremias: Pele, addressing issues of racism.
 The graphic novel was written by Rafael Calça and drawn by Jefferson Costa, having had a sequel in 2020 entitled Jeremias: Alma.

 Manezinho

-Manezinho is another of Franklin and Bucky's best friends.
-He is an immigrant from Portugal who now lives in Brazil.
-He is often seen wearing red overalls and has hair similar to Monica's.
+Manezinho (Manoel Alcunha Miranda Filho) is another of Franklin and Bucky's best friends.
+He is a Portuguese immigrant who recently moved to Brazil.
+He wears red overalls and has hair similar to Monica's.
 He was frequently present in the comics until the early 70s, only returning in the 2000s with an excuse that in the meantime he was living in Portugal and returned to Brazil again.
 In the current comics it is revealed that he has a young brother called António Alfacinha.

 Hummer

-Hummer (Humberto) is a boy suffers from muteness, which means all he can do to communicate is to murmur "hmm-hmm".
+Hummer (Humberto, Alberto Silveira Filho) is a boy suffers from muteness, which means all he can do to communicate is to murmur "hmm-hmm".
 In some strips, it is stated that he is also deaf, and that he reads people's lips to understand what they are saying.
 Originally he was introduced in 1960 as a pre-teen being one of Franklin's friends, but over time he was redesigned as a boy the same age as Jimmy Five.
+In some comics it is also implied he is deaf.

 Mary Angela

-Mary Angela (Maria Cebolinha) is Jimmy Five's baby sister.
+Mary Angela (Maria Cebolinha, Mariângela Cogumélio Menezes da Silva) is Jimmy Five's baby sister.
 She is a baby who is between 1 and 2 years old, sometimes being able to speak a few words.
 Just like Monica and Maggy she was also based on one of Mauricio de Sousa's first daughters, Mariângela, being the eldest daughter of the family.